Dilagshan/Binary-Mask-to-COCO-Annotation-Format/README.md

 ## Introduction

 There are many annotations format for different types of models.
 Usually, binary masks are used for U-NET and FPN model training.
 Suppose, if we want to train the MASK R-CNN model for instance segmentation using the same dataset, we need the COCO format annotations.
 This is the method we developed to convert binary mask to COCO annotation format.
+Here, your images names should be in the format of "name_id.png" as image id for the COCO format annotation will create from the image name.

 ## Installation process